GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## `pass` Statement
 The `pass` statement is a null operation that does nothing when executed.
-This comes useful by inserting it where the code will be placed but hasn't been written yet.
+It can be used as a temporary statement to prevent an exception occurred from running an empty code.

 # **PYTHON: ITERABLE OBJECT**
 Not just its simplicity that makes Python language useful, its iterable object is powerful and flexible than any other programming language can provide.
-While C++ has a iterable object called *array* and *vector*, Python has four iterable object that has same features but with slightly different properties.
+Python has four iterable objects that have slightly different properties.

 ## Iterable Object
-Iterable object is used to store collection of data, and is defined by an object that has `__iter__` method (Python3) which returns iterator object.
-Iterator is an object which automatically calls next element of data, thus iterates every data within the iterable object in sequence.
+An iterable object is used to store the collection of data and is defined as an object that has an `__iter__` method (Python3) which returns the iterator object.
+An iterator is an object which automatically calls the next element of data, thus iterating every data within the iterable object in order.

-One of the special feature of iterable object is it can access and/or modify stored data using a bracket `[]`.
+One of the special features of iterable objects is it can access and modify stored data using a bracket `[]`.
 String object introduced in *PYTHON: BASIC § String Data Type* is also an iterable object.

 ```python
 variable = "Hello World!"